Anime-pdf/i-cant-do-math/README.md

 ## **📜 Description**

 Ever wondered how much storage you need for a massive build or resource stockpile?
-The **Shulker Storage Calculator** has you covered!
+The **I Can't Do Math!** has you covered!
 Enter the total amount of items and their stack size, and this handy tool calculates:
 - **Shulkers + stacks + items**
 - **Double chests + stacks + items**
 - **Stacks + items**